oddbird/oddleventy/content/blog/2024/testing-fastapi.md

     assert item.name == "Item 1"
 ```

-The `db` fixture allows to make queries in the context of the test transaction
+The `db` fixture allows us to make queries in the context of the test
-and is automatically rolled back after the test is complete.
+transaction, and is automatically rolled back after the test is complete.

 ## Testing endpoints that require authentication

-We can easily create a fixture to get instances of the test client for our
+We can create a fixture to get instances of the test client for our tests:
-tests:

 ```python
 # File: conftest.py